Smallpox Medication

 The vaccine contains live vaccinia virus but does not contain variola virus, the virus that causes smallpox.
 Vaccinia is a member of the Orthopoxvirus genus, which includes smallpox (variola), cowpox, monkeypox, gerbilpox, camelpox, and others.
 Following inoculation, the vaccine induces an immune reaction that serves to protect against smallpox.[24]

-ACAM2000 is derived from Dryvax, which is the only other smallpox vaccine licensed by the FDA.
-Dryvax, which was approved in 1931, is now in limited supply because it is no longer being manufactured.
+ACAM2000 is derived from Dryvax, a smallpox vaccine that was approved in 1931 but that is no longer being manufactured.
 The US military resumed vaccination of at-risk personnel in 1999 after concluding that the disease posed a potential bioterrorism threat.

 ACAM2000 was studied in 2 populations: (1) persons who had never been vaccinated for smallpox and (2) those who had received smallpox vaccination many years earlier.
 The percentage of unvaccinated persons who developed a successful immunization reaction was similar to that of Dryvax.
 ACAM2000 was also found to be acceptable as a booster in persons previously vaccinated for smallpox.